json-bell/front-end-candidate-task/README.md

 - Best icon for no data?
 I prefer showing one of the icons compared to none, so we go with a neutral-ish icon
 - Loading state - right now, there's very little indication that the search has happened
   - I added a spinner while the fetch happens
+- I might bring up accessibility depending on the standards:
+  - Focus outline (here we're used the orange from the icons for visible contrast)
+  - Contrast of the Percentage Meters - the yellow / green are quite bright next to the white track
+  - Placeholder text to indicate the purpose of the search bar

 # Archived Readme